samanta2299/terraform-lab/es3/Ansible_control_node/README.md

     - firewall
 ```

-Then run the playbook:
+Then run the playbook, that configures the firewall rules on vm-fw:
 ```bash
 ansible-playbook firewall_setup.yml
 ```
-That will configure the firewall on vm-fw